 To begin uncovering intelligence about our market’s customers, let’s look at the Market Explorer’s demographics report.
 The graphs below illustrate the breakdown of the audience visiting our selected domains, those users’ social media preferences, and their interests beyond crypto.

-The Audience Interests chart shows us the key interests of our customers other than crypto.
+Moving down on the Demographics report, the Audience Interests chart shows us the key interests of our customers other than crypto.

 This information allows us to understand our customers better and think about how we can reach them, communicate with them, and give them what they want.